slok/coredns-yaegi/README.md

 ## Writing plugins

-To write a plugin you only need to implement a method: `func NewPlugin(next corednsplugin.Handler) corednsplugin.Handler`.
+To write a plugin you only need to implement a method: `func NewPlugin(next corednsplugin.Handler, rawOptions string) corednsplugin.Handler`.

 This method should return the plugin itself.
 Example of a NOOP plugin: